MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ### Convert .PTS files to .PLY

-1. Open your .PTS file in the file editor of your choice, and then add the following header to convert it to a .PLY file:
+1. Open your .PTS file in the file editor of your choice, and then add the following header:

     ************************
     ply<br>